anagranfd/frontend-project-12/README.md

 ### Description:

-Chat application - a simplified version of Slack.
+Chat application - a simplified version of the Slack messenger.